symfony/symfony-docs/service_container/tags.rst

                 tags:
                     - { name: 'app.mail_transport' }

-Notice that you've added a generic ``alias`` key to the tag.
+Notice that you have added a generic ``alias`` key to the tag.
 To actually use this, update the compiler::

     use Symfony\Component\DependencyInjection\Compiler\CompilerPassInterface;